 Do Condoms Protect Against HPV?
 Yes, But Not Entirely, So This Is What You Should Do

 The list of STIs is just about as long as the receipt you get at CVS after buying exactly one item (like, say, a pack of condoms).
-It's a lot, OK.
-And the most common STI of them all is human papillomavirus or HPV, which if you're at CVS or anywhere really, begs the question, "Do condoms protect against HPV?"
+There are a lot of them, and the most common STI of them all?
+Human papillomavirus, or HPV, which if you're at CVS or anywhere really, begs the question, "Do condoms protect against HPV?"

-Before we get into that though, there are a few things you should know about HPV.
-Like, I bet you thought, "Eh, no big deal," when I said it was the most common STI of all but did you know that about 79 million Americans are infected with HPV right now?
+Well, it's complicated.
+But before we get into that, there are a few things you should know about HPV.
+According to the Centers for Disease Control and Prevention, HPV is the most common STI of all, but did you know that about 79 million Americans are infected with HPV right now?
 Or that another 14 million get infected each year?
-I'm no math whiz but those numbers don't look great.
+I'm no math whiz, but those numbers don't look great.

 You might be wondering, "If it's no big deal, why all the hype?"
 Well, at least 12 strains of HPV are considered high-risk HPV because they can lead to cancer — types 16 and 18, especially.
 In addition to cervical cancer, HPV can also cause cancer in your vulva, vagina, penis, anus, mouth, and throat.

 Now that you know what's at stake, here's how you can be safe when it comes to HPV.

 According to Planned Parenthood and every sex-ed teacher ever, the best way to protect yourself from any STI (HPV included) is to abstain from sex.
 But since most people have sex at some point in their lives and the infection is so common and so easily transmitted, it's almost impossible to be 100 percent safe.
 Luckily, there are things you can do to lower your chances of infection rather than eliminate them altogether.